Valletta: Economy

 Eurostat estimates the labour force in 2015 for the greater Valletta area at around 91,000 people.
 This corresponds to a share of just under 50 percent of Malta.
 As in Malta as a whole, tourism is an important economic sector.
 The most important tourist zone is the area surrounding the Grand Harbour.
 For the cruise industry, after several years of planning, work began in 2002 to build the Valletta Waterfront Project, a cruise terminal, in the Grand Harbour.
 There is also a publishing house in Valletta, Allied Newspapers Ltd., a media company.
 This company publishes the two market-leading newspapers, Times of Malta and The Sunday Times of Malta.

 Education

 The Valletta Campus of the University of Malta is situated in the Old University Building.
 It serves as an extension of the Msida Campus, especially offering international masters programmes.

 A church school, "St. Albert the Great", is also situated in Valletta.
-The Headmaster is Alternattiva Demokratika politician Mario Mallia.
+The Headmaster is the Democratic Alternative politician Mario Mallia.